FHantke/brave-browser-wiki/P3A.md

 2) No, Yes
 3) Yes, Yes

-### Q59: Did the participant in Group B click on "Try Brave Search" and did they switch their default engine to Brave Search?
+### Q59: Did the participant in Group B click on the promo and did they switch their default engine to Brave Search?
 _`Brave.Search.Promo.Banner`_ **[D]**

 0) No, No